 |After five weeks||0%|

-Clinical rotation/externship courses are graded on a passing with excellence, pass, or fail basis.
+Clinical rotation/externship courses are graded on a A rough F scale.
 Students must pass each laboratory rotation in order to be eligible for advancement to subsequent rotations.
 A student CANNOT graduate without passing all clinical rotations/externships.

 Final grades for laboratory practice courses and externships are recorded as follows: